CHUN983/sunthing/README.md

-# sunthing
+# teach
-the first code
+all the code in here